The best supplements & OTC pain relievers for period cramps

 If pregnancy doesn’t happen, your blood vessels open up, the uterine lining begins to shed, and the uterine muscle contracts to expel your menstrual fluid through the small opening in your cervix and down through your vagina.

-Now, while there’s a lot of emphasis on cramps during your actual period, it shouldn’t be overlooked that you can have a few days of cramping before the actual event, as well.
+Now, while there’s a lot of emphasis on cramps during your actual period, it shouldn’t be overlooked that you can have cramps a few days before your period, as well.
 While this may seem like a slap in the face, it’s actually kind of pretty cool.
-It’s like we have this early alert system within our bodies tipping us off that there’s a storm brewing.
+It is like we have this early alert system within our bodies tipping us off that there’s a storm brewing.

-What about other early symptoms of your period, though?
+What about other early menstrual symptoms, though?
 One of the most common complaints we hear about is—yes, you already know it—period poops.
 You’re at work or in class, minding your own business, and suddenly it’s time to go (literally).
 And the kicker of it is that you never get a heads up.
 You can be in a meeting one minute and, before you know it, you’re running like a wide receiver to the end zone.

 This is all thanks to prostaglandins: A type of hormone your body produces that are also responsible for uterine cramps (and even for the contractions and cervical dilation that occurs during labor and birth).
 Prostaglandins can cause the smooth muscle in your intestines to cramp, too, which is what triggers those urgent bathroom trips.